metomi/rose/sphinx/tutorial/rose/applications.rst

       * ``MAP_TEMPLATE``

       We will now add these into the application.
 This way, all of the configuration specific to the application live within it.
-The variable names and values are provided here in case you have not completed the previous Cylc tutorial.
-We also adjust some of the values to point at the test data files so ensure you copy these values rather than from the previous tutorial.

       Add the following lines to the :rose:conf:`rose-app.conf[env]` section: